ChristianSi/lytspel/README.md

 * ‹bass›: «baiss» (or «bass» for various fish species)
 * ‹drawer›: «dror» (or «drawer» for a person who draws)
+* ‹logos›: «loagoas» (plural of «loago» ‹logo›; or «logoss» for the Greek word)
 * ‹micrometer›: «my'cromiter» (a measuring device; or «mycromeeter» for the millionth part of a meter)
 * ‹prayer›: «prair» (or «prayer» for a person who prays)
 * ‹read›: «reed» (or «red» for the past tense)
+* ‹routed, router, routing›: «ruuted, ruuter, ruuting» (if derived from «ruut» ‹route›; or «routed, router, routing» if derived from «rout»)
 * ‹subsequence›: «subsiquenss» (for some subsequent occurrence; or «subseequenss» for a sequence derived from another sequence)
 * ‹taxis›: «taxies» (multiple taxis, or taxicabs; or «taxiss», a scientific